andrewyang96/SSSWebsite/README.md

 SSSWebsite
 ==========

 Website for Student Space Systems.
-Current website is [here](http://studentspacesystems.webs.com/).
+Current website is [here](http://sss.ae.illinois.edu/).

 All data is stored in the "data" directory.
+More documentation coming soon...